Qatar women's national football team

-The Qatar women's national football team (منتخب قطر لكرة القدم للسيدات) represents Qatar in international women's football, and is controlled by the Qatar Football Association (QFA).
-The team has been inactive since 2014 and currently unranked in the FIFA world ranking.
+The Qatar women's national football team (منتخب قطر لكرة القدم للسيدات) represented Qatar in international women's football, and was controlled by the Qatar Women’s Sport Committee (QWSC).

+The team was created in 2009, as Qatar was preparing to bid for the 2022 FIFA World Cup, but has been inactive since 2014, and is currently unranked in the FIFA world ranking.
+It has played a total of 15 official fixtures.

 History

 Qatar women's national football team in 2012.

+Qatar created the team in 2009, as it was preparing to bid for the 2022 FIFA World Cup.
+However, after some initial activity, as of 2026 it has not played an official match in 12 years.
+When asked about the team by The New York Times, both in 2022 and in 2026, including on whether the team "still exists, if it falls under the QFA umbrella, what funding and development plans are in place and their upcoming fixture schedule", Qatari officials from various agencies did not reply.

 The Qatar women's team has appeared in some special events, like playing friendlies against the American club Washington Spirit in December 2020, and against Afghanistan after their evacuation from the war-torn country after the Taliban takeover; Qatar won that match 5–0.
 Qatar does not have a player development program.

 Results and fixtures

 The following is a list of match results in the last 12 months, as well as any future matches that have been scheduled.